 - Wear a black-out sleep mask (preferably silk).
 If you try just one of these tips, make it this one–there’s a reason I listed it first!
 Wearing the sleep mask eliminates the possibility of any light, keeping your dreamland dark and preventing you from waking up prematurely.
 I prefer a silk version to cotton since silk doesn’t absorb your nighttime skincare products, and is gentler on delicate facial skin than cotton.

 - Diffuse lavender essential oil.
 The scent of lavender is known to slow your heart rate and lower your blood pressure, putting your body in a relaxed state.
-I use this one which contains a blend of lavender and citrus scents.
-I use this diffuser (under $40).
-It has a sleep timer and options to change the light color or turn it off completely.
+I use one which contains a blend of lavender and citrus scents.
+I use a diffuser with a sleep timer and options to change the light color or turn it off completely.
 I’ve used other models that do not have an automatic shut-off feature and found myself constantly refilling it.

 - Listen to an audiobook.
 For me, having something to listen to distracts me from letting my mind wander to other things.
 I am a worrier by nature, so idle time typically yields anxious thoughts and incessant list-making.
 I learned that listening to an audiobook–again utilizing the sleep timer feature–gives me something to focus on aside from my daily worries, and helps me to fall asleep faster.
 I usually set the timer for 30 minutes and rarely stay awake long enough to hear the full 30 minutes.

 I’ve been following this bedtime routine for about a year, and it has truly made all the difference in allowing me to wake up feeling like I got a full night’s sleep.

 What practices do you follow for getting a good night’s sleep?